Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 ‘React must be in scope in order to use it!’

-So import React first before you do anything else.
+Import React first before you do anything else.

-Instead of the class-based approach previously used for your App component, the `Title` component will be your very first functional one.
+Instead of the class-based approach previously used for your `App` component, the `Title` component will be your very first functional one.
 Define a functional component as just that, a function.

 However, rather than define a function and then set it as the default export, do so in one line: